Plants

 Figure 5.
 Needle-and-Thread Grass (Hesperostipa comata).

-A native cool-season, perennial bunch grass characterized by its long, spiraling, hairy awns (threads) that emerge from the top of the seed heads (needles) that grows to a height of one to four feet tall.
+This native cool-season perennial bunch grass is characterized by its long, spiraling, hairy awns that extend from the tops of its seed heads (needles) and grows to a height of 1 to 4 feet.

 The Western Prairie Fringed Orchid

 Figure 6.
-Western Prairie Fringed Orchids are primarily pollinated by sphinx moths, attracted by its strong, fragrant scent and nectar, which is located in a long spur.
-While reaching for the nectar, they transfer pollen from flower to flower, aiding in the orchid's reproduction.
+The Western Prairie Fringed Orchid is primarily pollinated by sphinx moths, attracted by its strong, fragrant scent and nectar in a long spur.
+When moths reach for the nectar, they transfer pollen from flower to flower and support the orchid’s reproduction.

 At night, large sphinx moths pollinate their fragrant flowers.
 A video of the sphinx moth pollinating the orchid is available here.